What is British Science Week?

 When do I need to let you know about my event plans?

-Event registrations for BSW 2017 will open in October 2016 and will remain open through BSW.
-We want to hear about all of the events that are going on around the UK, so even if your event is not open to the public, please do let us know by registering it.
+You can pledge your event from October 2017 until BSW, in March.
+We want to hear about all of the events that are going on around the UK, so even if your event is not open to the public, please do let us know by pledging it.

 How can I find out what’s happening in my area?

-You can find out what public BSW events are happening in your area through our online programme and events map.
+You can find out what public BSW events are happening in your area through Science Live.

 Can I contact a staff member of the British Science Association with any queries?